We have temporarily relocated HOT YOGA to the Carnmarth, at North Fistral Beach

 Hot Yoga is a unique style of yoga whereby the studio is heated using infrared heaters to a temperature of 40 degrees.
-The style of yoga is Hatha with the classic 26 postures (originally sequenced by Bikram Choudhury) being repeated twice in every 60-75 minute class.
+The style of yoga is Hatha with the classic 26 postures which was originally sequenced by Bikram Choudhury.
 These postures are held anywhere between 30 seconds and a minute.
-Each class begins with Pranyama (breathing technique) and ends with Pranyama followed by Savasana.
+The first half of the class is formed of various standing postures and the second half of the class is floor based where it is a little cooler.
+There are designated water breaks during the class where you are encouraged just to take little sips.

 So you may be asking yourself…Why would I ever want to practice yoga in that heat?
-Although we appreciate this isn’t everyones cup of tea, if you love the heat, the chances are you will love hot yoga.
 Like other styles of yoga, there are loads of benefits to both the body and the mind, a few of which we have listed below:

 1. Flexibility: Warming the body through to the core allows the muscles to warm up and stretch at a much deeper level.
 The heat will allow you to safely reach new levels of flexibility within your body.